nodejs/wiki-archive/API-changes-between-v0.10-and-v4.md

 #### Readable Streams

 The distinction between "flowing" and "non-flowing" modes has been refined.
-Entering "flowing" mode is no longer an irreversible operation&mdash;it is possible to return to "non-flowing" mode from "flowing" mode.
+Entering "flowing" mode is no longer an irreversible operation -- it is possible to return to "non-flowing" mode from "flowing" mode.
 Additionally, the two modes now flow through the same machinery instead of replacing methods.
 Any time data is returned as a result of a [`.read()`](https://iojs.org/api/stream.html#stream_readable_read_size) call that data will *also* be emitted on the [`'data'`](https://iojs.org/api/stream.html#stream_event_data) event.